Robotics Kits Driving Innovation in Public Libraries

 JA British Columbia (JABC) was interested in introducing a coding program to students and teachers in grades 4 to 6 that was engaging but also easy to administer and support.

-JA’s Success Skills program for grades 8-10 underwent updates to better equip students with essential resilience-building skills, addressing challenges posed by the pandemic and societal pressures.
+JA’s Success Skills program for grades 8–10 was updated to better equip students with resilience-building skills, addressing challenges from the pandemic and growing societal pressures.

 CBC Kids News aimed to teach students to discern media misinformation in a fun and teacher-friendly way, recognizing the prevalent issue in today’s media landscape.